 3 “Commercial film” means a fictional narrative that has been shown at commercial cinemas.

-- Application Form (Professional Group) (Coming Soon (English ver only))
+- Application Form (Professional Group) (PDF Format)

 - Scheme Summary and Application Guidelines (PDF Format)